jonathan-franzen/express-auth-boilerplate/README.md

 If you would rather host this app another way, you can simply remove serverless by following these steps:

-1. `yarn remove serverless serevrless-offline serverless-offline-sqs serverless-http serverless-console serverless-sqs-events`
+1. `yarn remove serverless serevrless-offline serverless-offline-sqs serverless-http serverless-console`
 2. Open `package.json` and remove the script `serverless-dev`
 3. Delete files `serverless.yml`, `src/console.ts` && `src/worker.ts`
 4. In `src/server.ts` you can remove the import of `serverless-http`, and remove the `const handler` at the bottom.